ymollard/python-starter-slides/slides.md

 💡 **Good practice:** Add docstrings to your functions by using `"""`.

-After typing `"""` Your IDE may autocomplete the docstring with a sketch that you can complete the text in English.
+After typing `"""` Your IDE may autocomplete the docstring with a sketch.

 The expected format of the docstring is **reStructuredText** but other formats exist.